bzduck/bzduck.github.io/README.md

 comments.js: It loads the comments(=posts/jjal) according to the video.
 It reads the firebase DB.
 profile.html, profile.js: It handles the profile, where it holds your favorite star and the starred videos.
 star_sungduck.html, star_sungduck.js: It handles the interaction when you are watching videos from your starred video list@profile.
-index.html

-README file that briefly describes the code, e.g., main JavaScript file, or where main feature implementations are, etc. Several lines are enough.